realworldocaml/book/en/09-files-modules-and-programs.md

 quadratic in the number of distinct lines in the file.

-We can fix this problem by replacing association lists with a more efficient datastructure.
+We can fix this problem by replacing association lists with a more efficient data structure.
 To do that, we'll first factor out the key functionality into a separate module with an explicit interface.
 We can consider alternative (and more efficient) implementations once we have a clear interface to program against.